Home / Guides / Palworld Admin Commands

 👮 Moderation & Bans

-Kick, ban, unban, and inspect the ban list.
+Kick, ban, and unban.
 All of these take a SteamID — pull it from /ShowPlayers output.
-Bans persist to a BanList.txt file on the server.
+Bans persist to Pal/Saved/SaveGames/banlist.txt on the server — and there's no in-game command to view the list; open that file directly to inspect it.

 /KickPlayer SteamID